echo080105/EBMA-Net/README.md

 - Run get_miou.py to obtain the miou value.

 ## Citation
+The article has not yet been accepted at present.
 ```
 @article{shu2024enhanced,
   title={Enhanced Disease Segmentation in Pear Leaves via Edge-Aware Multi-Scale Attention Network},